Persian Singer & Multi-Instrumentalist

 Bansuri & Percussion

-Nelson Myers-Daly is a multi-instrumentalist specializing in a range of wind and percussion instruments.
-His percussion prowess includes riq, bendir, frame drum, and tabla to name a few.
-Nelson is also adept in bansuri (Indian bamboo flute) and has studied the instrument at Vindaban Gurukul, the Indian Classical music institution founded by bansuri maestro Pandit Hariprasad Chaurasia himself.
+Nelson Myers-Daly is a talented multi-instrumentalist specializing in a wide range of wind and percussion instruments.
+His percussion skills span instruments such as the riq, bendir, frame drum, darbuka and tabla, among others.
+Nelson is also an accomplished bansuri player, having studied the Indian bamboo flute at Vindaban Gurukul, the prestigious Indian Classical music institution founded by renowned bansuri maestro Pandit Hariprasad Chaurasia.

 Oud